src-d/blog/content/upcoming/enry.md

 * [vendor.yml](https://github.com/github/linguist/blob/master/lib/linguist/vendor.yml)
 * [documentation.yml](https://github.com/github/linguist/blob/master/lib/linguist/documentation.yml)

 These files are parsed to retrieve the necessary information.
-Then the source files in *enry* that offer this information to the rest of the project are generated and encapsulated as an [internal subpackage data](https://github.com/src-d/enry/tree/master/data).
+Then the source files in *enry* that offer this information to the rest of the project are generated and encapsulated as the [internal subpackage data](https://github.com/src-d/enry/tree/master/data).

 The whole process is automated and you only need to run `go generate` from the project's root directory to launch it.
 It allows *enry* to get updated without complex modifications when *linguist* adds new information.

 ## Does enry actually have better performance?

 *enry*'s language detection has been compared with *linguist*.
-In order to do that, [linguist's project directory linguist/samples](https://github.com/github/linguist/tree/master/samples) was used as a set of files to run benchmarks against.
+In order to do that, [linguist's project directory linguist/samples](https://github.com/github/linguist/tree/master/samples) was used as the set of files to run benchmarks against.

-The number of language detections for each file in samples directory and per each time interval in a logarithmic scale has been measured for both tools, getting the following results:
+The number of language detections for each file in samples directory and per each time interval in the logarithmic scale has been measured for both tools, yielding the following results:

 ```
 enry processed files: 1839